 How AI-powered knowledge management drives customer service success

-Accurate, up-to-date knowledge is at the heart of delivering the highest levels of customer service.
+As a result, this.
+Accurate, up-to-date AI-powered knowledge management is at the heart of delivering the highest levels of customer service.
 Giving your agents easy access to the right information when they are answering customer calls, emails and chat sessions is vital to efficiently providing responses and boosting satisfaction.
 And if you invest in a single, centralised knowledge base that spans all your channels, you can use this information to power web self-service and chatbot platforms too.

 While every organisation recognises the importance of knowledge within the contact centre, many find it difficult to keep up to date with the growing range and complexity of information that customers require.
 Ensuring answers are consistent between channels can be a problem if these are handled by different teams.
 Quickly finding the right answer to a customer problem while on the phone can be difficult – particularly as information may change regularly.